Chateau Accommodation

 Cuve 1 & Cuve 2

-Two smaller doubles, sharing a large family bathroom with double ended bath and large walk-in shower.
+Share a large family bathroom with bath & walk-in shower

 Booking the Vineyard Barn